 Sundae Sundae, 62 Harbour St, home made take away ice cream shop.

-David Brown Delicattessen, 28 Harbour St. Spanish deli (and also eat in coffee and snacks).
+David Brown Delicatessen, 28 Harbour St. Spanish deli (and also eat in coffee and snacks).

 Whitstable Harbour is the place for oysters and a whole lot more.

 Whistable also has a fortnightly Farmers Market at St Mary's Hall, Oxford Street2nd and 4th Saturdays of the month9.30am - 2pm.